ItsAlexanderPopov/Timer/README.md

 A simple timer application that can be controlled via key bindings.
 Displayed on top of other screens and can be modified via application settings.
 Settings are accessible via system tray and right clicking the stopwatch icon.
+The application can be used as overlay timer on top of most fullscreen applications including games.
+If not seen over a fullscreen game, check for borderless option to make it work.

 How to Run